-The indexed factors and factors involving dummies will be returned as a list, with the rest returned as a single SymPy expression.
+The indexed factors and factors involving dummies or the symbols in the given special symbols set will be returned as a list, with the rest returned as a single SymPy expression.

 Error will be raised if the amplitude is not a monomial.